Alarson93/mmprogress/README.md

 ## Credits

 MMProgress was inspired by [KVNProgress](https://github.com/AssistoLab/KVNProgress) and [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD).
+I am using [SpinKit](https://github.com/raymondjavaxx/SpinKit-ObjC) for the default loading animations.

 I wanted to extend and refine a functionality of both HUDs.
 I will do my best to keep MMProgress up to date and bug free.
 I also have plans on creating a Swift version in the future.